MurrellGroup/Backboner.jl/README.md

 ## Types and functions

-The `Protein` type wraps a vector of `Chain`s, which in turn wraps the `Backbone{4}` type (4, because it stores the positions of 4 atoms per residue: N, CA, C, O).
-The `Backbone{N}` type has the `N` type parameter in order to remain flexible.
-It allows one pass only the N, CA, and C atoms of a backbone, such that the O atom positions can added in using the `add_oxygens` function.
+Proteins are represented as vectors of `ProteinChain`s, which in turn wrap the `Backbone{3}` type to store the coordinates of N, Ca, and C atoms.

-The secondary structure of an entire chain is described by a `Vector{Char}`, where '-' stands for coil/loop, 'H' for helix, and 'E' for strand.
+The secondary structures of a chain are described by a `Vector{Char}`, where '-' stands for coil/loop, 'H' for helix, and 'E' for strand.
 For assignment of secondary structure, this package uses the [AssigningSecondaryStructure.jl](https://github.com/MurrellGroup/AssigningSecondaryStructure.jl) package, which implements a simplified version of the DSSP algorithm.

-Protein backbones can be loaded from a PDB file using the `pdb_to_protein` function, which returns a `Protein` instance.
-Inversely, a `Protein` instance can be written to a PDB file using the `protein_to_pdb` function.
+Proteins can be loaded from a PDB file using the `pdb_to_protein` function, which returns a `Vector{ProteinChain}` instance.
+Inversely, a `Vector{ProteinChain}` instance can be written to a PDB file using the `protein_to_pdb` function.

 ## Example